syndicatefx/x-ui/README.md

 ### Forms

-The `_forms.sass` file includes a hard reset for all form elements and some default styles and classes for checkbox and radio inputs.
+The `_forms.sass` file includes some default properties for inputs.
 This is an experiment on building custom designed form elements using as much of the available utility classes as possible.
-The pros are that you can design everything in your markup without touching the css, the cons are that it will require more markup to achieve the desired effect.
+The pros are that you can design almost everything in your markup without touching the css, the cons are that it will require more markup to achieve the desired effect.
 Use at your own risk, or delete and substitute these with something more robust like [formbase.css](https://github.com/electerious/formbase)